 For those that can’t afford to travel to receive treatment with Ibogaine, they may just find it in the many underground communities throughout the US that want to help people beat their addiction.
 However, because of concerns about the safety of Ibogaine, this can be very dangerous.

 Ibogaine has spread far from where it was first discovered by the pigmies and passed to the Bwiti tribe.
-In this powerful substance many have found solace from the demons that rage inside of them.
+In this powerful substance many have found solace from the addictions that bind them.
 From Native African tribesmen to the modern day addict, there are countless people who have found peace and freedom by experiencing the power this sacred plant possesses.